ecohealthalliance/mantle/packages/styles/README.md

 - Class names should be lowercase, hyphenated and as short as possible while accurately indicating purpose
 - Try to use classes as selectors only
 - Use single quotes
-- Start variable names with `$`
+- Prefix variable names and functions with `$`
-- Browser prefixes are added with Autoprefixer
+- Browser prefixes are added with Nib and Autoprefixer

 ###Media Queries
 Media Queries should be placed near affected element.
-Use [Rupture](http://jenius.github.io/rupture/) Rupture scale follows Bootstrap's breakpoints:
+[Rupture](http://jenius.github.io/rupture/) scale follows Bootstrap's breakpoints:
 ```
 scale = 0 768px 992px 1200px
         0---1-----2-----3